imsnif/mixed-tape/README.md

 Tests will inevitably share some sort of state.
 Even if there are proper isolation methods in place, at the very least they will share hardware resources.

 In a lot of cases this is not an issue, but be wary when using this method.
 With reduced speed come unknown variables.

+### optimal number of concurrent tasks

+When tests are pending on IO leaving spare CPU cycles unused, then a higher number of concurrent tests can take advanage of those cycles.

+However, more concurrent tests will result in more memory usage, and if swap or total memory are insufficient then performance will drop - even freeze.

 ### contributing
 Please do!